rickellis/Arch-Linux-Install-Guide/README.md

 ## Update Mirrorlist

-Before we download the Arch packages it's recommended to update the mirrorlist.
+Before we download the Arch packages it's recommended that we update the mirrorlist.
 To do that we install a package called __Reflector__.

     #   pacman -S reflector rsync curl